 - Obtaining consent

-- Respect for the rights of the data subject
+- Respecting the rights of the person

 In this context, we intend to present during the seminar all these new provisions in order to facilitate the compliance of Romanian companies with the requirements of the GDPR Regulation.

 I invited her for this purpose Av.
 Magda Popescu, IAPP member (International Association of Privacy Professionals) to provide for the first time some clarifications on the new regulation, before the dialogue with the participants in the seminar on February 1.

 Magda Popescu: The name "seminar" is ambitiously chosen, given the complexity of the regulation and the subject of data protection in general.

 We will try to make an introduction, not for specialists, but rather for those stakeholders in companies who will have to make decisions to ensure compliance with GDPR and who therefore need to know: concepts (personal data, operator processing, processor, person the material and territorial scope of the Regulation, the principles applicable to the processing of personal data and the practical impact of these principles, the obligations incumbent on them, including from the perspective of new rights introduced for data subjects, and risk issues and sanctions.

 It is simply a matter of making an awareness-raising effort.
 For this reason, addressability is primarily aimed at members and contractual partners of APDETIC and its sister organization, ECOTIC.
 At the end of this seminar, we aim to make sure that the participants understand what the GDPR is about and what the first steps to take once they return to the office are.
 We do not intend to create specialists, nor would it be possible in the time window available.

 We have found, with the possible exception of some multinationals that have already started preparations for the implementation of the Regulation for some time, that there are two categories of attitudes towards this subject: